Burger2D/FlyQ/README.md

 | Price Increases.                   | Misc.                                                                              |               |          | $35.00-40.00    | $35-40.00     |                           |                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |                         | Total                                                                              |               |          |           | ~$305.82    |                           |                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 > Price Increases in the above table refer to the increase in price due to a sale ending in Banggoods (Hobby days), from where I am sourcing some parts, this is to offset that cost.
-> Misc. refers to other stuff I may need during the build, Plastic Glue, filament etc.
+> Misc. refers to other stuff I may need during the build, Plastic Glue, shipping costs to mohid to ship a few things etc.